Coleman Legal LLP Logo

 4. Manufacturers and suppliers

+In cases where accidents are caused by defective machinery, equipment, or materials, the manufacturers or suppliers of these products may be held responsible under product liability laws.
 Determining liability for building site accidents often requires a detailed assessment of the circumstances and applicable laws.
-Therefore, it is advisable to consult with an experienced workplace injury solicitor in Ireland who can provide accurate and tailored advice based on your specific situation.
+Therefore, you should consult an experienced workplace injury solicitor in Ireland who can provide accurate and tailored advice based on your situation.

 Common building site accident claims